December 3rd, 1991

 Still, that little niggle aside, the drama was intense.

 Miss Elizabeth ran to ringside and practically begged Roberts to leave Savage alone.
-Then, after toying with the couple for some time, Jake finally dragged Liz up by the hair and clouted her round the chops, prompting a rush of WWF personnel to hit the ring and break up arguably one of the most intense, believable angles ever seen in the WWF/E.
+Then, after toying with the couple for some time, Jake finally dragged Liz up by the hair and clouted her around the chops, prompting a rush of WWF personnel to hit the ring and break up this most gripping of angles.

 It wasn't over just yet.